denishristov/giphy-feed/README.md

 ## Future improvement

-- add more tests for exotic features like placeholders & respecting total count
+- add more tests for edge cases like respecting total count
 - extract CSS constants in a separate file
 - use masonry for the grid view because it looks fancier and deserves the engineering overhead IMO
 - add metrics to measure API latency, popular searches and user interactions with gifs